 This touring route displays the best of the Canterbury region.
 If you are a keen skier or rider, doing this route during winter will take you to some of the South Island’s best ski fields.
-Otherwise, you have the fine scenery of mountains, the Canterbury Plains, and quaint towns.
+Otherwise, you have the fine scenery of mountains, the Canterbury Plains, and quaint towns to sample.

 Christchurch to Oxford

-Starting from Christchurch, drive past farmland to get to Oxford.
+Starting from Christchurch, drive past farming pastures to get to Oxford.
 There are many WWOOFing opportunities in the area to get an authentic New Zealand farm experience.
-Pop along to Oxford Forest to see the 5 tiered Ryde Falls and take multiple walks.
+Pop along to Oxford Forest to see the five-tiered Ryde Falls and take multiple walks.
 For more inspiration on what to do in the area, check out the 10 Best Things to Do in Oxford.

 Next, head to Methven, the closest town to Mt Hutt.
 In winter, Mt Hutt is a large commercial ski field.
 Also in the area is the Rakaia Gorge.
 Here, you can do walks, take an adrenaline-filled jet boat ride, and observe the alpine scenery and brilliantly blue river.
 Check out more amazing things to do nearby, such as the Mt Hutt Forest walks and Washpen Falls, in the 10 Best Things to Do in Methven.

-Starting from Christchurch again, this road trip takes you to north Canterbury.
-Here, you’ll have wildlife encounters, go to a holiday park region with everything from adventure activities to relaxing hot pools and go through a vineyard district.
+Starting from Christchurch, this scenic drive takes you to north Canterbury.
+Here, you’ll have wildlife encounters and go to an alpine resort town with everything from adventure activities to relaxing hot pools.
+You’ll also venture through a vineyard district.

 Christchurch to Kaikoura

-The road back to Christchurch takes you through Waipara wine region.
+The road back to Christchurch takes you through the Waipara wine region.
 Taste some locally-produced wine at the stunning locations of Pegasus Bay and Black Estate Winery.
 Check out more wineries at the 10 Best Wineries in Waipara.

-- The Essential Guide to Renting a Campervan in New Zealand
+- How to Plan a Campervan Trip in New Zealand

 Plus, have you planned your entire route yet?
-Check out the following itineraries for the best road trip routes!
+Check out the following itineraries for the best South Island road trip routes!